800-922-2596 Call Now Book a Free Inspection

-What is a Boxelder Bug?
+What is a Boxelder Bug and What Do They Look Like?

 Boxelder nymphs, or babies, look like smaller versions of the adult form but are more red in color and haven’t developed wings yet.

-Are Boxelder Bugs Harmful?
+Are Boxelder Bugs Harmful to People or Pets?

+While they can look intimidating, these insects are not dangerous to people or pets.
+They do not bite, sting, or spread disease.
 Boxelder bugs are more of a nuisance pest than a danger.
 They have mouthparts that are designed to pierce fruit skins but they do not bite humans or transmit diseases.
 However, their presence can be bothersome, especially when they invade homes in large numbers.

 Additionally, their dark orange colored excrement can stain light-colored surfaces.
 Crushing them can release an unpleasant odor and cause staining to the surface they were crushed on.
 The safest way to remove boxelder bugs is by using a vacuum cleaner to suck them up.
 Once you’re finished, dispose of the bag or empty the canister outside.

-Why Do I Have Boxelder Bugs?
+Why Do I Have Boxelder Bugs in My House?

+Understanding why these black crawling bugs surround your home is key to prevention.
 Boxelder bugs are attracted to boxelder and other varieties of maple trees.
 Having these trees near your home increases the likelihood of an infestation.
 These bugs seek warmth and shelter, especially as the weather turns colder.
 They will enter homes through cracks and crevices, torn screens and vents.

 You typically see boxelder bugs in your home in the fall as they seek shelter against the cold or in the spring when they awaken from their winter sleep.
 Boxelder bugs don’t hibernate, they just slow down and stay out of sight in winter.
 If you find them in your home, it probably means that they’ve settled into what they thought was a safe, quiet place to wait out the season.